Find Trade Colleges

 $9,576 Average Tuition & Fees

-With a ranking of #13, Trine University-Regional/Non-Traditional Campuses did quite well on this year’s best value schools for trade school students working on their bachelor’s degree.
-Trine University-Regional/Non-Traditional Campuses is a small private not-for-profit school located in Angola, Indiana that handed out 76 bachelor’s degrees in 2021-2022.
+Trine University-Regional/Non-Traditional Campuses did quite well in this year’s ranking of the best value places for trade school students to get a bachelor’s degree.
+It came in at #13 on the list.
+Angola, Indiana is the setting for this small institution of higher learning.
+The private not-for-profit school handed out bachelor’s degrees to 76 students in 2021-2022.

 In addition to its great value ranking, Trine is in the top 5% of all schools on our Best Bachelor’s Degree Trade Schools list.